-What is Internet Security?
+What Is Internet Security?

-Why Is Internet Security Vital in Today's World?
+Internet Security Importance in Today's World?

 The internet has changed communications for the better, but alongside the benefits come new risks.
 You leave your organization vulnerable to theft, fraud, and even the destruction of digital assets if it is not adequately protected from threats on the internet.